 - Christmas week through New Year’s Day

 Weather: Being located in the middle of the “Sunshine State,” Walt Disney World boasts warm temperatures almost year round.
 Summer (let’s say May through September) is HOT and there are usually afternoon thunderstorms that pass through fairly quickly.
 Temperatures start to cool down a bit in October and November (but hey it’s still Florida so be prepared to sweat!) and December through February can actually get pretty cool in the mornings and evenings.
 I think the winter months are the biggest swing months weather wise.
 I’ve visited during winter months where I’ve been bundled up in a coat, hat, and gloves (burrrr!) and other times where we took swim breaks in the middle of the day because it was so warm.
 Early March can still get slightly chilly first thing in the morning and after the sun goes down, but usually by April it’s well on its way to summer.
 So basically, be prepared for anything.
-I ALWAYS have a lightweight jacket with me (even in the dead of summer) because it can be crazy going from the scorching heat to the AC all day.
+I ALWAYS have a lightweight jacket with me (even in the peak of summer) because it can be crazy going from the scorching heat to the AC all day.
 Also, a rain jacket or poncho is a must during the spring and summer.

 Holidays: Holidays are some of the most popular times of year to visit Walt Disney World.
 The resort goes all out for Halloween and Christmas with special events (Mickey’s Not So Scary Halloween Party runs early August through October and Mickey’s Very Merry Christmas Party runs November through Christmas) and decorations galore.
 Many people plan their annual Disney vacations during the holidays so they can experience the extra magic Walt Disney World offers during those times of the year.